OVERVIEW

 TRAINING

 In parallel with the implementation of Duisenberg’s motion, Euroguidance, at the behest of the Ministry of Education, Culture and Science, has developed a framework for career counsellors in 2017.
 This framework outlines what career education and guidance counsellors at differing levels within schools should ideally know and be able to do.
 The framework is a helpful document that allows secondary schools and VET colleges to give effect to their ambitions with regard to expert career counselling.
+Moreover, in 2024 Euroguidance developed a e-module for guidance counselors, equipping them with tools and knowledge to effectively guide VET students on their international journeys, including internships, exchanges, and other international projects.

-There is a wide variety of excellent courses available to career counsellors.
+There is a wide variety of courses available to career counsellors.
 Both the overview of training courses and the framework can be found on the website of the Career Education and Guidance Centre of Expertise.
 The Centre of Expertise raises schools’ awareness of these courses.
 In collaboration with the Netherlands Association of School Guidance Practitioners, the Association of Career Guidance Practitioners in Secondary Education and other parties, the Centre of Expertise will develop products that will help schools and encourage them to discuss the quality of their career-counselling activities.

-Dutch Universities includes courses on human resources, job placement and career guidance.
+Dutch Universities include courses on human resources, job placement and career guidance.
 In 2017 Euroguidance Netherlands produced an overview of education possibilities on career guidance or related topics.
 For the bachelor degree in Human Resource Management (HRM) and Applied Psychology only a few schools offer the option of career counsellor specialisation.
-Teachers, career teachers and career professionals have access to part time training with duration of two years in four training centres.
+Teachers, career teachers and career professionals have access to part time training with duration of two years in four training centers.

 RESEARCH AND DEVELOPMENT

 The Research Centre for Education and the Labour Market (ROA) is a research institute of the Maastricht University School of Business and Economics.
 Through its research, the institute aims to improve the understanding of the relationship between education and the labour market.
 The overarching research theme of ROA is the acquisition and depreciation of human capital over the life course in relation to the dynamics of the labour market.
-One of the research lines is Education and occupational career.
+One of the research lines is Education and occupational careers.
 The focus of this programme is twofold.
 It studies the development of competences during education and the transition from school to work, as well as the subsequent occupational careers.
-Results are publishes yearly.
+Results are published yearly.

 The Job Monitor is an instrument of the VET student interest organisation (JOB).
 It is a biannual monitor which measures student satisfaction.
 CGE is also being measured.